-The cost of a counselling session is $175 for a 50 minute session.
-For those that access the Medicare rebate ($89.65), the out-of-pocket cost of a session is $85.35 (unless a different Medicare rebate amount applies to your individual circumstances).
+The cost of a counselling session is currently $175 for a 50-55 minute session.
+From 16 October 2023, the fee will increase to $190.
+For those that access the Medicare rebate ($92.90 / $116.35), the out-of-pocket cost of a session for an office based session is $82.10 or $58.65 for a walk and talk session (unless a different Medicare rebate amount applies to your individual circumstances).
 For those that use private health insurance, please confirm your rebate amount with your health provider.

 We understand that sometimes, unexpected events can occur, which makes it necessary to change appointments.
 Please be aware that no-shows, late arrivals, and cancellations (including requests for reschedules at short notice) may inconvenience your therapist, the reception team and also other clients.
 The policy regarding missed appointments is clearly stated in the consent form, which is signed when attending the first appointment.
 The cancellation policy below is also outlined below and we encourage you to take this opportunity to understand the cancellation policy before booking a session.